-(PHIUS) www.phius.org indicating that preliminary data meets Passive House criteria.
-High-performance Building Design Note: Depending on the scope of work, more than one may apply Minor, Moderate or Substantial Rehabilitations - Projected reduction in energy consumption ≥ 33% Gut Rehabilitations/New Construction - Modeled ENERGY STAR Home v 3.0 HERS Index ≤ 52, or ENERGY STAR Multifamily High Rise (MFHR) energy cost savings ≥ 23% over ASHRAE 90.1-2007 Standards 2 Renewable Energy System Provide a roof-top, building- or landscape-integrated Photovoltaic (PV) system providing ≥ 33% of site lighting energy requirements, or an ENERGY STAR-qualified central geothermal HVAC system 1 f.
+Points will be awarded (SDM) provided and i Conservation Plan, th Engineer's report, and/o Standards.
+Points for SDMs described below are additive.
+Maximum points available in this category: 7 SDM Description Points Passive House Design Points may be awarded for projects designed to meet Passive House standards.
+Submit plans and specifications at a level of 90% and in accordance with the Guideline for Passive House.
+3 Cost Effectiveness 1 point will be awarded to the top two projects that qualify for the Passive House Design points and that have the lowest per unit construction costs.
+1 High-performance Building Design Minor, Moderate or Substantial Rehabilitations - Projected reduction in energy consumption ≥ 33% Gut Rehabilitations/New Construction - Projected energy cost savings ≥ 23% over current ASHRAE Standards.
+2 Renewable Energy System Provide a roof-top, building- or landscape- integrated Photovoltaic (PV) system providing ≥ 33% of site lighting energy requirements, or an ENERGY STAR-qualified central geothermal HVAC system.
+1 g.
 Cost Effectiveness, Intermediary Costs a.
 Priority Locations

 Cost efficient designs and reasonable soft costs, such as professional fees, are strongly encouraged.
-Two (2) points will be awarded to the top two projects per classification with the lowest percentage of Intermediary Costs.
+4 points will be awarded to the top 2 projects per classification with the lowest percentage of Intermediary Costs.

-3. Municipal Commitment & Impact
+3. Local Impact